marion0312/100-days-of-code/log.md

 **Link to work:** [GitHub](https://github.com/marion0312/vue-countdown)

+### Day 44: March 15, 2021 Monday

+**Today's Progress**: Studied angular for the interview.

+**Thoughts:** I think I may have to study TypeScript before Angular.

-### Day 43: March 14, 2021 Sunday
+### Day 44: March 17, 2021 Wednesday

-**Today's Progress**: Finished  the optional part of React.js crash course tutorial in preparation for interview tomorrow.
+**Today's Progress**: Studied react of what I know for another interview tomorrow.
+I tried to do it again.

 **Thoughts:** Godspeed.